francisquinha/pencil/ESOF-docs/SoftwareRequirementsSpecification.md

 ###Original Pencil Requirements/Specifications

-There is some documentation on [requirements that dates from the original pencil project on the pencil2d website](http://www.pencil2d.org/2010/06/the-vision-for-pencil-by-pascal-naidon/).
+There is some documentation on [requirements that dates from the original Pencil project on the Pencil2d website](http://www.Pencil2d.org/2010/06/the-vision-for-Pencil-by-pascal-naidon/).
 <br>The documentation clarifies the motives and aspirations behind Pencil and tries to establish future direction to the project, according to the original developer believe "that
 an application like Pencil should be designed with some personal vision and goal to remain effective".
-<br>From it we see that there was no entity besides main developers working on pencil at the time that functions as stakeholder, and since the project is being continued
+<br>From it we see that there was no entity besides main developers working on Pencil at the time that functions as stakeholder, and since the project is being continued
  by new developers we can take this documentation as being the current Pencil2d's first requirement elicitation that establishes initial goals for the project.

 The exposed requirements are mainly user and system related.
 The project already presumes the use of c++ in the development since it is using the Qt framework